Glass bead road surface marking: Heavy metal speciation and leaching

 During both routine road marking removal and harsh environmental conditions, these glass beads can degrade and leach incorporated heavy metals.
 Although the exact mechanism of heavy metal incorporation into the glass beads is unknown, current literature hypothesizes that the heavy metals are associated with alkali and alkali earth metals on the surface of glass beads.
 Environmental conditions relevant to road surfaces such as pH, different salts, and ionic strength strongly influence the leaching process.
 In particular, pH determines the speciation of the heavy metal which is critical for solubility in the aqueous phase.
 The following graphs show the speciation of heavy metals as a function of pH.

-Few states have regulations on leached concentrations of heavy metals.
-For example, New Jersey limits arsenic to 3 µg/L, lead to 65 µg/L, and antimony to 78 µg/L. In studies that subjected batches of glass beads to environmental conditions in a lab setting, 96% of the leached concentrations of arsenic exceeded 3 µg/L, 75% of leached lead exceeded 65 µg/L, and 27% of the leached concentrations of antimony exceeded the criterion of 78 µg/L. The following graphs show the total concentrations of heavy metals leached from glass beads after 160 days as a function of pH, salt type, and ionic strength.
+Few U.S. states have regulations on leached concentrations of heavy metals.
+For example, New Jersey limits arsenic to 3 μg/L, lead to 65 μg/L, and antimony to 78 μg/L. In studies that subjected batches of glass beads to environmental conditions in a lab setting, 96% of the leached concentrations of arsenic exceeded 3 μg/L, 75% of leached lead exceeded 65 μg/L, and 27% of the leached concentrations of antimony exceeded the criterion of 78 μg/L. The following graphs show the total concentrations of heavy metals leached from glass beads after 160 days as a function of pH, salt type, and ionic strength.